PagerDuty/security-training/docs/for_everyone/index.md

 <input type="checkbox" id="021" /><label for="021">![021](../slides/redacted.jpeg)</label>
 _021. Redacted slide._

-<span class="redacted">Redacted</span>
+???+ warning "Redacted Content"
-> This slide gave information on our internal employee directory and how to use it to verify who you're speaking to.
+    This slide gave information on our internal employee directory and how to use it to verify who you're speaking to.

 ---